electron/electron/docs/api/browser-window.md

 the `*.desktop` file name to `desktopName` field in `package.json`.
 By default, it will assume `app.getName().desktop`.

+### BrowserWindow.setAutoHideMenuBar(hide)

+* `hide` Boolean

+Sets whether the window menu bar should hide itself automatically.
+Once set the menu bar will only show when users press the single `Alt` key.

+If the menu bar is already visible, calling `setAutoHideMenuBar(true)` won't hide it immediately.

+### BrowserWindow.isMenuBarAutoHide()

+Returns whether menu bar automatically hides itself.

+### BrowserWindow.setMenuBarVisibility(visible)

+* `visible` Boolean

+Sets whether the menu bar should be visible.
+If the menu bar is auto-hide, users can still bring up the menu bar by pressing the single `Alt` key.

+### BrowserWindow.isMenuBarVisible()

+Returns whether the menu bar is visible.

 ## Class: WebContents

 A `WebContents` is responsible for rendering and controlling a web page.